Hadji Murat (novella): Editions and translations

 Kyril Zinovieff and Jenny Hughes (2015) for Alma Publications, Pevear and Volokhonsky's 2009 translation, David McDuff (2006) and Paul Foote (1977) now in Penguin Classics plus the commonly reprinted 1912 version by Aylmer Maude.
 This has been available since 2003 with an introduction by Azar Nafisi.
 The Pevear and Volokhonsky's edition was chosen by Boyd Tonkin as his selection for the BBC Radio 4 show A Good Read on Friday 4 December 2020.

-Several editions combine Hadji Murat with the early Tolstoy novel The Cossacks and sometimes also with the 1852-3 story The Raid, all set in the Caucasus during the period of Russia's consolidation of power in the 19th century.
+Several editions combine Hadji Murat with the early Tolstoy novel The Cossacks and sometimes also with the 1852-3 story "The Raid", all set in the Caucasus during the period of Russia's consolidation of power in the 19th century.

+Adaptation

+A Malaysian stageplay adaptation directed by A. Wahab Hamzah and Aris Othman based on a script by Anwar Ridhwan, a co-translator of the Malaysian edition, was performed at the Tun Syed Nasir Hall in the Dewan Bahasa dan Pustaka complex in Kuala Lumpur starting 26 June 2024.
+The first performance was attended by Prime Minister Anwar Ibrahim.